gcastill0/api-gateway-oss/unit-01/README.md

 ## 5.2 - Configuration

-`glooctl` uses predefined configurations that are suitable for most standard installations. `Helm` provides a values.yaml file that allows extensive customization, making it suitable for complex and large-scale deployments.
+`glooctl` uses predefined configurations that are suitable for most standard installations. `Helm` can use a customized `values.yaml` file that allows extensive customization, making it suitable for complex and large-scale deployments.

 ## 5.3 - Upgrade and Rollback